dotnet/docs-aspire/docs/database/mysql-entity-framework-component.md

 ## Get started

 You need a MySQL database and connection string for accessing the database.
-To get started with the The .NET Aspire Pomelo MySQL Entity Framework Core component, install the [Aspire.Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Aspire.Pomelo.EntityFrameworkCore.MySql) NuGet package.
+To get started with the The .NET Aspire Pomelo MySQL Entity Framework Core component, install the [Aspire.Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Aspire.Pomelo.EntityFrameworkCore.MySql) NuGet package in the consuming client project.

 ### [.NET CLI](#tab/dotnet-cli)